Building and maintaining a System of Intracellular Compartments: De novo cisternal assembly time

-where $\tau_f$ is the characteristic time scale computed at the steady state $M^*$ (eigenvalue at $M^*$), while the timescale corresponding to $i^{th}$ SN-ghost delay can be computed from eigenvalue $E_i$ and small parameter $x_i$.
+where $\tau_f$ is the characteristic time scale computed at the steady state $M^*$ (eigenvalue at $M^*$), while the timescale corresponding to $i^{th}$ SN-ghost delay can be computed from the eigenvalue $E_i$ and the small parameter $x_i$.

-In Fig.\ref{fig:SNIC_1cist}(b), we consider the full cubic model Eq.\eqref{eq:main}, and we have used the above formula to compute the de novo cisterna formation time.
+In Fig.\,\ref{fig:SNIC_1cist}(b), we have considered the dynamical system for the single cisterna, Eq.\,\eqref{eq:main}, and we have used the above formula to compute the de novo cisterna formation time.
 It shows the delay caused by the two SN-ghosts $\tau_{SN}$, and the characteristic time $\tau_f$ at the steady state cisternal size.